 One of the many advantages of the Johns Hopkins program is that all clinical training is performed at one location.
 There is a strong collaboration with the didactic and clinical instructors to ensure harmony throughout the program.

 The Johns Hopkins Echocardiography Lab offers a variety of educational offerings in conjunction with the school didactic sessions.
 This includes weekly staff education sessions, weekly Cardiology Fellowship Echocardiogram case review, the Legend in Echo Series and Cardiology Grand Rounds.

 The hours will be eight hours per day and five days per week.

 The student to faculty ratio for didactic training is up to 10:1 and for all clinical training is 1:1.

 This program takes advantage of the wide range of imaging resources available at Johns Hopkins Hospital.
 Johns Hopkins Hospital is consistently recognized as one of the premier health care organizations in the United States and globally.

 JHH Cardiac Sonography program reserves the right to make such changes without previous announcement.

-For consideration to the School of Cardiac Sonography, the application and other required documents must be submitted by the deadline of February 15 of the matriculation year.
-Applications received after that date will be considered on a space available basis.
+For consideration to the School of Cardiac Sonography, the application and other required documents must be submitted no sooner than December 1 and no later than the deadline of March 1st of the matriculation year.
+Applications received after that date will be considered on a space-available basis.